cloudygoose/blindspot_nlg/wiki/README.md

 ## Preparation

-First let's create a virtual environment (here I use the name ENVNAME, but you can use any name you prefer).
+First let's create a virtual environment (here I use the name blindspots_wiki, but you can use any name you prefer).
 This environment is for open-ended tasks.
 ```
-conda env create -n ENVNAME --file environment.yml
+conda env create -n blindspots_wiki --file environment.yml
-conda activate ENVNAME
+conda activate blindspots_wiki
 ```

 For using Spacy in the consistency checks: